-Ensure that you are using school equipment correctly
+Ensure that you are using school technology correctly

-- · Do not type anything inappropriate into a school device
+- · do not type anything inappropriate into a school device

-- · Do not search for inappropriate material
+- · do not search for inappropriate material

-- · Do not listen to songs on Youtube
+- · do not listen to songs on Youtube

 Think before you type - make the right choice!
 Be discerning.